Public Good - Te Iwi Whānui

 Printed version of this post Amber Blanco White was a writer, feminist and scholar who was born in 1887 and raised in Christchurch until she moved with her family to England in 1896.
 Her parents were the New Zealand social reformer William Pember Reeves and feminist and socialist Maud.
 At Cambridge she founded the University’s […]

-Filed Under: Government Tagged With: Democracy
+Filed Under: Democracy, Government

 25 November 2014 by Jan Rivers